benlau/sparkqml/README.md

 Remarks:  The project is still in an early stage.
 The current version is proof-of-concept prototype.
-If you find nay problem, please free free to submit an issue.
+If you find any problem, please free free to submit an issue.

 ![Screenshot](https://raw.githubusercontent.com/benlau/junkcode/master/docs/SparkQML.gif)